Last Updated on

-Amazon doesn’t outright recommend to sellers to put a keyphrase or keyword in their title, but it can help immensely, and here’s where your Google SEO experience steps in.
+Amazon doesn’t outright recommend to sellers to put a keyphrase or keyword in their title, but it’s essential.
 The Google AdWords Keyword Planner is a helpful tool for identifying what search terms are the most popular with users.
 You can assume that what people search for in Google, they also search for in Amazon, and then test your assumption and keyphrase usage over time.

 Need an example?

 Let’s say you offer an awesome canvas duffle bag, and your title is something like this Large Army Green Canvas and Leather Duffle Bag.
 Now, that definitely satisfies Amazon’s requirements for a title, but it might not be catering to searchers.
 Here are some things that people might use your duffle bag for:

 So, take a look at which term is the most popular in Google Analytics and the least popular among competing products, then place that as the first word of your title: Carry On Army Green Canvas and Leather Duffle Bag.

 But don’t throw away those other search ideas!
 They become usage possibilities that you can place in the structured data form for search terms that Amazon provides.